The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 Shortening the sales cycle

-By getting in touch at the right time, you reduce the prospect’s research and analysis phases, which accelerates the decision-making process.
+Getting in touch at the right time reduces the prospect’s research and analysis phases, which speeds up the decision.

 The importance of real-time data in intent-based prospecting